Skip to content

 ToolDescription

-memory_createCreate a new memory with title, content, optional tags and type.
+notes_createCreate a new note with title, content, optional tags and type.

-memory_updateUpdate a memory by ID.
+notes_updateUpdate a note by ID.
 Returns a diff of changes, or “no changes” if identical.

-memory_listList all memories with titles, IDs, and tags.
+notes_listList all notes with titles, IDs, and tags.
 Supports pagination.

 • tag — array of glob patterns matched against tags with AND logic (e.g. ["rxjs", "typescript"])